Welcome

 • The principle of caveat emptor places responsibility on the buyer to investigate property risks before purchase.

-• Main pre-contract searches include LLC1, CON29, water and drainage, environmental, and flood searches.
+• Main pre-contract searches include LLC1, CON29, water and drainage, environmental, and flood searches; additional searches may be required depending on location and type of property.

-• Interpreting search results involves identifying risks, liabilities, and restrictions affecting the property.
+• Interpretation includes identifying legal risks, practical liabilities, and restrictions affecting the property’s use, value, and marketability.

-• Solicitors must report search results and risks clearly to clients, enabling informed decisions.
+• Solicitors must report search results and risks clearly to clients and, where appropriate, to lenders, highlighting both risk and proposed solutions.

-• Failure to report material issues may result in professional negligence.
+• Failure to report material issues can expose the solicitor and firm to liability in negligence or professional discipline.

 Key Terms and Concepts